tinybooks/tinybooks.github.io/_posts/2016-01-04-managing-oneself.md

 ---

-Peter Drucker's [Managing Oneself][01] is a perennial favourite that I return to year after year.
-(It's also one of the books I recommend most often as a [speaker][02].)
+Peter Drucker’s [Managing Oneself][01] is a perennial favourite that I return to year after year.
+(It’s also one of the books I recommend most often as a [speaker][02].)

-It's short, to the point and can be read in a couple of hours.
+It’s short, to the point and can be read in a couple of hours.
 The advice it contains, however, will reverberate long afterwards.
+This is why I try to re-read it at least once or twice a year.

-Drucker is the author of numerous books, all well worth reading, this short book… More content here.
-Stop reading.
-Really.
-Stop reading.
+Drucker is the author of numerous books, all well worth reading, however, this short book – part of the excellent Harvard Business Review Classics series – always draws me back.

-It’s a short book, but I’ve found it useful.
-In the earlier part of the book, where it focuses on manners, there’s lots of good content that I stress that to my students.
-This part:
+Drucker’s advice focuses on knowing yourself well enough to make the right decisions.
+Understanding your strengths, being aware of your relationships with others, and knowing how best you communicate… All of these add up, if you’re mindful, to success.

+Drucker’s focus on the importance of cultivating (or developing) good manners is something I think we can all learn from.
+Good manners might seem a little old-fashioned, but I believe they are important to nurturing successful relationships.
+As Drucker puts it:

-> Manners are the lubricating oil of an organisation. … Manners — simple things like saying ‘please’ and ‘thank you’ and knowing a person’s name or asking after her family — enable two people to work together whether they like each other or not.
+> Manners are the lubricating oil of an organisation. … Manners – simple things like saying ‘please’ and ‘thank you’ and knowing a person’s name or asking after her family – enable two people to work together whether they like each other or not.
 Bright people, especially bright young people, often do not understand this.

-> If analysis shows that someone’s brilliant work fails again and again as soon as cooperation from others is required, it probably indicates a lack of courtesy — that is, a lack of manners.
+> If analysis shows that someone’s brilliant work fails again and again as soon as cooperation from others is required, it probably indicates a lack of courtesy – that is, a lack of manners.

-It was the latter part of the book, on the second half of a career, that I thought useful in this case.
-The review continues here.

-Take a look at my past reviews for 8 Faces, etc. to get a feel for tone and length.
-Also take a look at Farnham Street and A Working Library.
+I share this advice regularly.
+Being brilliant matters, of course, but I’d argue that being courteous matters even more.
+In our connected culture, we very rarely work alone, so understanding how we can work better with others can make the difference between success or failure.

+I’d strongly recommend you [pick up a copy][01].

-__Drucker, Peter (2008).
+<small>Drucker, Peter (2008).
 [Managing Oneself.][01]
-Harvard: Harvard Business Review Classics.__
+Harvard: Harvard Business Review Classics.</small>

 [01]: http://www.amazon.co.uk/exec/obidos/ASIN/142212312X/monographic-21 "Get the book."